 - increase knowledge about entrepreneurship and self-employment

-- raise awareness, facilitate mutual learning and build capacity in EU countries and regions
+- build capacity in EU countries and regions

 - support entrepreneurship financially.

 The European Social Fund (ESF) promotes entrepreneurship through financial and business support services.
-Targeted support is provided to women entrepreneurs and disadvantaged and disabled people.
+Targeted support is provided to underrepresented and disadvantaged groups, including women entrepreneurs and disabled people.